LIMUN 2019 will take place from Friday, 22nd of February to Sunday, 24th of February 2019.

 Please note the delegate fee does not cover travel to and from London, nor accommodation for your stay during the conference.
 These must be organised independently by participants.
 The delegate fee also excludes tickets to the LIMUN social, which must be bought separately.

-The venue for the rest of conference is Imperial College London (Exhibition Road, SW7 2AZ)
+The venue for the rest of conference will be Waterloo Campus - King's College London.

 To register, you will have to make an account through our website and follow instructions.
 See here.

 Following registration, the LIMUN Secretariat will review your application and either approve or decline it.
 Please note rejections are rare, but may become more frequent as capacity is neared.
 As we maintain beginner, intermediate and advanced committees, we cater for a wide variety of experience with Model United Nations and debate.